Antarctic Pemmican Recipe

 Step 3 - smash it all to bits

 This is the point where my modern kitchen met its limitations.
-You know any of those documentaries you have ever seen where the women of the village sit around chatting or singing together while they pounded the hell out of some kind of grain in big wooden bowls using a big wooden stick?
+You know any of those documentaries you have ever seen where the women of the village sit around chatting or singing together while they pound some kind of grain in big wooden bowls using a big wooden stick that still look more like logs than cooking equipment?
 Well that's exactly the kind of equipment you need here and probably exactly what the Cree used when they converted entire buffalo into pemmican to store for the winter.

 Ideally the beef should be ground finely into meat powder.